 This deadly habit is responsible for 1 out of 3 deaths caused by cardiovascular disease.
 Cigarette smoke contains harmful chemicals that can cause inflammation of the cells that line blood vessels.
 Moreover, smoking can reduce good cholesterol levels and promote plaque formation.

-If you stop smoking, you have a chance to undo some of the caused damage.
+If you stop smoking, you have a chance to undo some of the damage caused.
 For instance, the risk of heart attack will significantly reduce within a year of quitting, whereas, within 5 years, the risk of stroke will be the same as that of a non-smoker.

 Via Cure Joy